 The oldest continuously working theatre in the English-speaking world, the Bristol Old Vic has undergone a multi-million pound redevelopment, which allows the theatre and adjoining Coopers’ Hall to become a seven-day working operation and allow the public and visitors to see the auditorium, which was built in 1776, from King Street for the first time in the theatre’s 250-year history.

-Some parts of the complex were Grade 1 & 2 Grade 2 listed whilst other parts were brand new.
-This presented a number of unique challenges as the finish of the installation and the control of the environmental conditions were to remain consistent throughout.
-Coupled with the requirement to integrate the new and existing systems via IP integration meant that the network architecture had to be thoroughly designed to allow the seamless transfer of data throughout all parts of the building and ensure the customer experience was always maximised.
+Bristol Old Vic is a complex of buildings with some parts being Grade 1 and 2 listed, while other parts were brand new.
+This presented a unique challenge as the installation finish and environmental conditions had to remain consistent throughout the entire complex.
+In addition, integrating the new and existing systems via IP integration required a thorough design of the network architecture to ensure the seamless transfer of data throughout the building, maximizing the customer experience.